MicrosoftDocs/sdk-api/sdk-api-src/content/mfidl/nf-mfidl-imfclockstatesink-onclockstart.md

 ## -remarks

-This method is called whe the presentation clock's <a href="/windows/desktop/api/mfidl/nf-mfidl-imfpresentationclock-start">IMFPresentationClock::Start</a> method is called, with the following exception: If the clock is paused and <b>Start</b> is called with the value <b>PRESENTATION_CURRENT_POSITION</b>, <a href="/windows/desktop/api/mfidl/nf-mfidl-imfclockstatesink-onclockrestart">IMFClockStateSink::OnClockRestart</a> is called instead of <b>OnClockStart</b>.
+This method is called when the presentation clock's <a href="/windows/desktop/api/mfidl/nf-mfidl-imfpresentationclock-start">IMFPresentationClock::Start</a> method is called, with the following exception: If the clock is paused and <b>Start</b> is called with the value <b>PRESENTATION_CURRENT_POSITION</b>, <a href="/windows/desktop/api/mfidl/nf-mfidl-imfclockstatesink-onclockrestart">IMFClockStateSink::OnClockRestart</a> is called instead of <b>OnClockStart</b>.

 The clock notifies the presentation time source by calling the time source's <b>OnClockStart</b> method.
 This call occurs synchronously within the <a href="/windows/desktop/api/mfidl/nf-mfidl-imfpresentationclock-start">Start</a> method.
 If the time source returns an error from <b>OnClockStart</b>, the presentation clock's <b>Start</b> method returns an error and the state change does not take place.